 Contact the market operator directly to discuss pitch availability/suitability.

-The completed form should be returned to the council at least 4 weeks (28 days) before the date you wish to commence trading to the following address:
+The completed form should be returned to us at least four weeks (28 days) before you want to start trading.

-The design and construction of any food premises should provide a safe working environment.
-The design must eliminate risk of cross-contamination of foods at all stages of preparation, processing, storage, delivery and sale and prevent the entry and infestation by pests or domestic animals.
+The overall aim of the design and construction of any food premises including mobile/temporary stalls and vehicles is the provision of a safe working environment with a logical forward progression of work.
+The design must eliminate risk of cross-contamination of foods at all stages of preparation, processing, storage, delivery and sale.
+Design and construction of the premises must also prevent the entry and infestation by pests or domestic animals.

 - Stalls must be fully covered to top and sides including any food preparation/equipment/food storage areas.
 This must include all extensions to food preparation/storage/ wash up areas to protect food and catering equipment from contamination.